-15(a) Report Outcomes as Appropriate for the Study Design and Summarize at all Relevant Levels of Organization
+15 (a).
+Report outcomes as appropriate for the study design and summarize at all relevant levels of organization

 Item 15 differs from item 14, in that 15 explicitly relates to the outcome (event) information.
-In crosssectional and risk-based cohort studies, authors should report the number of events for each outcome of interest.
+In cross-sectional and risk-based cohort studies, authors should report the number of events for each outcome of interest.
 For example, in Example 1, this information is provided in the table.
 Consider presenting this information separately for participants in different categories of key exposures of interest.
 Example 1 also includes information relevant to item 14 such as information about the distribution of potential confounders.
 For rate-based cohort (longitudinal) studies, consider reporting the event rate per animal-year of follow-up.
-For casecontrol studies, the focus will be on reporting exposures separately for cases and controls as frequencies or quantitative summaries.
+For case-control studies, the focus will be on reporting exposures separately for cases and controls as frequencies or quantitative summaries.

-Describing the outcome at all organizational levels requires balancing between complete reporting and "information overload."
+Describing the outcome at all organizational levels requires balancing between complete reporting and 'information overload'.
 If the outcome analyses are all carried out at the lowest level, the outcome at all higher levels might not be need to be reported.
 However, the authors should provide the reader with some idea as to how the outcome varies across higher level units.
-In Example 3, the hierarchy consisted of province (n = 4), herd (n = 38), cow (n = 304), and sample (n = 1,946).
-The authors provided some evidence of the variability in fecal egg count across provinces by providing descriptive statistics in a tabular form by province.
-In some cases, it might be appropriate to report the outcome at different time points (eg, for a longitudinal study).
+In Example 3, the hierarchy consisted of province (n = 4), herd (n = 38), cow (n = 304) and sample (n = 1946).
+The authors provided some evidence of the variability in faecal egg count across provinces by providing descriptive statistics in a tabular form by province.
+In some cases, it might be appropriate to report the outcome at different time points (e.g. for a longitudinal study).

-In Example 4, the organizational levels were herd (n = 210) and cows (n \approx 5,000).
+In Example 4, the organizational levels were herd (n=210) and cows $(n\approx5000)$ .
 To indicate the range of incidence rates of several diseases across herds, they presented those rates as box-and-whisker plots, which effectively convey the cross-herd variability.
 When figures are used for presentational clarity, tables of numerical values, which are required for meta-analyses and risk analyses, should be included in the main text or supplemental material.

-Multilevel studies are often analyzed using random effects models.
+Multilevel studies are often analysed using randomeffects models.
 In these cases, the authors should present the variance estimates at all levels to provide information about the outcome variability across all organizational levels.

-15(b) For Proportions and Rates, Report the Numerator and Denominator

-It is important to present both numerator and denominator values, so users can calculate unconditional risk ratios (RR) or odds ratios (OR).
-In Example 1 (cross-sectional study), the number of animals in the exposure variable categories and the percent with the outcome are reported.
+15 (b).
+For proportions and rates, report the numerator and denominator ratios (RR) or odds ratios (OR).
+In Example 1 (cross-sectional study), the number of animals in the exposure variable categories and the per cent with the outcome are reported.
 These values allow the reader to compute the numerator and denominator values for a RR.
 In Example 2 (case-control study), the actual numerator and denominator values (listed by key exposure variable categories) and the associated ORs are presented.
-For rate-based studies, the number of outcome events and amount of animal time at risk should be presented for key predictor categories.
+For rate-based studies, the number of outcome events and amount of animal-time at risk should be presented for key predictor categories.